-Rheumatology fellows and junior faculty from across the U.S. and Canada are invited to submit abstracts of their original basic or clinical research findings.
+Rheumatology fellows and junior faculty from across the U.S. and Canada are invited to submit abstracts of their original basic or clinical research findings or unusual clinical cases.

 - Scientific observations, partial or fully tested scientific or clinical hypotheses